oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 MHeLy is one of the most intelligent person in MVS.
 She's also one of the weaker ones though.

+If skin color matters, MHeLy is gray and silver.

 Her elder brother is [KaHLium](KaHLium.md)

 ## Personality